CodeYourFuture/syllabus/docs/js-core-2/week-3/homework.md

 sidebar_label: Homework
 ---

-[The repo](https://github.com/CodeYourFuture/js-exercises) contains challenges - solve all the pending exercises in `week-6`.
+[This repo](https://github.com/CodeYourFuture/JavaScript-Core-2-Homework) contains all of your homework for the three weeks of this module.

+Complete the homework in `Week 3`.